thomseddon/traefik-forward-auth/README.md

 #### Overlay Mode

-Overlay is the default operation mode, in this mode the authorisation endpoint is overlayed onto any domain.
+Overlay is the default operation mode, in this mode the authorisation endpoint is overlaid onto any domain.
 By default the `/_oauth` path is used, this can be customised using the `url-path` option.

 The user flow will be: